SeenKid/discord-profile-customization/README.md

 # Important

-If you want to help the project, you can fork it or directly make pull request on <a href="https://github.com/Heyimlulu/Discord-About-Me-Customisation">Lulu's project</a>
+If you want to help the project, you can fork it or directly make pull request on <a href="https://github.com/Heyimlulu/Discord-About-Me-Customisation">Lulu's project</a> or here.

 # Contribution guidelines